 Terrorism, war, and political unrest restrict travel to affected areas.
 Fortunately, after almost a decade since the Egyptian revolution, the pyramids in Egypt are once again safe for tourists.
 Terrorist attacks, from groups such as ISIS, endanger safety and disrupt travel plans.

 We get one kick at the can, so to speak, and need to make the most of our time.
-Vacation before retiring promotes better health and well-being.
+Taking a holiday promotes better health and well-being.
 If travel is something you enjoy, don’t wait for retirement.
 Too many things can derail even the best laid plans.
 You or your partner's health might decline, travel costs increase becoming unaffordable, or changes in the world can make it impractical.